20 Crazy Effective Mobile Retention Tactics

 8. Layer on features that add core value.

 While simplifying is great, it’s not an unbreakable rule.
 But don’t fall into the trap of thinking “just one more feature” is all you need for a killer app.
-That’s a quick way to engineer yourself into irrelevancy.
-Once you’ve achieved product-market fit and identified the core value of your app, you can begin the slow process of layering on features that add to that core value.
+That’s a quick way to Once you’ve achieved product-market fit and identified the core value of your app, you can begin the slow process of layering on features that add to that core value.

 Not to say it’s always easy, even when you have it right.
 When Facebook first introduced the News Feed, they actually faced a huge crisis—700,000 users joined one group demanding a return to the old Facebook.
 In case you forgot, “Old Facebook” was all about navigating to individual profiles in order to do anything.
 News Feed completely changed the game, gave Facebook a central hub, and made it what it is today.
 Here’s Mark Zuckerberg’s original News Feed: